stackrox/stackrox/central/processlisteningonport/README.md

   collect information: either it's going to be from the process (then join the process to the listening info) or from the networking point of view (join listening to the process info).

+PLOP lifecycle looks like this:

+* When the process starts listen on a port, Collector sends the PLOP event with CloseTimestamp = null to indicate that the endpoint is active.
+* As soon as the process finishes listening, Collector sends a new PLOP event with the same information and CloseTimestamp set to an actual timestamp value.
+This indicates that the PLOP object is closed, have to be excluded from the API (which only returns active endpoints) and will be cleaned up together with the process during process pruning.

+In case if you need to troubleshoot PLOP, there are following metrics available (including generated metrics):

+Storage:

+* ProcessListeningOnPortStorage.UpsertMany -- represents the time frame
+  how long does it take to add or replace new PLOP objects

+* ProcessListeningOnPortStorage.RemoveMany -- how long does it take to remove PLOP objects (being used for pruning with process information)

+* ProcessListeningOnPortStorage.GetByQuery --  time it takes to fetch PLOPs
+  (used to fetch esiting record for marking them as closed)

+* ProcessListeningOnPortStorage.GetProcessListeningOnPort -- represents how
+  long does it take to fetch PLOP objects for the API

+There are more storage metrics available, but operations they represent are not in use at the moment.

+Internal API:

+* ProcessListeningOnPort -- counter, represents how many PLOP objects Sensor has sent to the Central.